- Therapeutic Yoga and Eating Disorders

 Therapeutic Yoga and Eating Disorders

-Yoga teachers are not advised to teach people with eating disorders without additional training unless the student in question is in a much later stage of recovery.
-Highly-trained yoga therapists (with a medical knowledge of eating disorders) are most appropriately placed to engage with patients during the more vulnerable points in their treatment.
+Yoga teachers are not advised to teach people with eating disorders without additional training unless the student in question is in a much later stage of recovery, and no longer meets the diagnostic criteria for an eating disorder.
+Highly-trained yoga therapists (with medical knowledge of eating disorders) are most appropriately placed to engage with patients during the more vulnerable points in their treatment.
 However, general yoga classes could still have their place in a person’s recovery.

-For instance, people who feel ready to continue their practice of yoga outside of a clinical setting could benefit from the feeling of community and focus on holistic, non-judgemental health in a yoga class.
-Yoga teachers, when they are aware of the warning signs, can also help any students who appear to be in danger of developing an eating disorder by suggesting other services.
+For instance, people who are ready to continue their practice of yoga outside of a clinical setting could benefit from the feeling of community and focus on holistic, non-judgemental health in a yoga class.
+They also provide students with the means to develop their yoga practice, which further enhances their ability to manage and regulate their emotions and behaviour.
+Yoga teachers can also make themselves aware of the warning signs, helping students who appear to be in danger of developing an eating disorder by suggesting other services.

 Heartbreakingly for both sufferers and the yoga community, people experiencing an eating disorder can sometimes be drawn to yoga.
 Intensive asanas can play into the compulsion to over-exercise, hot yoga holds some attraction to those who want to lose water weight and yoga retreats sometimes offer “juice cleanses” or “clean eating” – which is highly problematic for obvious reasons.

-Awareness of eating disorders and signposting those who appear vulnerable to other psychological services within the yoga world could help people access early intervention, which can make a huge difference to their recovery.
+Awareness of eating disorders within the yoga world and signposting those who appear vulnerable to psychological and medical professionals could help people access early intervention – something which can make a huge difference to their recovery.
+It is also vital that yoga teachers and influencers do not give nutritional advice that they are unqualified to give, and that we collectively endeavour to promote a message of body positivity and inclusivity.

 But while, in some cases, yoga can be subverted and used self-destructively, it’s potential as a therapeutic pathway for certain individuals living with eating disorders is still profound.